chrislattman/blogging-project/docs/ssh/README.md

 If you are using `ssh` to login to a password-protected server, you may want to cache your login information to the server.
 Otherwise, you will have to enter your password every single time.

-Run the following command in Terminal or Git Bash to cache your login details on the server:
+Run the following command in Terminal or Git Bash to cache your login details on a Unix server:

 ```
 ssh-copy-id [-p <port-number>] user@hostname